Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Kasner regimes and bounces

-So we have arrived at the ODE (\ref{eq:k_ode_main}).
 For the final statement in Proposition \ref{prop:k_ode}, note that the upper bound follows from rather straightforward analysis of this ODE, while the lower bound arises from a straightforward modification from the proof of (\ref{eq:k_Psi_lower}) in Lemma \ref{lem:k_prelim_2}. \end{proof}